sur5r/pdfstitch/README.md

 thus saving oneself the hassle of cutting and gluing individual pages.

 ## License
-`pdfstitch` is free software under the GNU AGPL version 3.
+`pdfstitch` is free software under the GNU GPL version 3.
 See `LICENSE` for details.

 ## Dedication